BiBiServ/bibigrid/README.md

 # BiBiGrid
-BiBiGrid is a cloud cluster creation and management framework for OpenStack (and more providers in the future).
+BiBiGrid is a framework for creating and managing cloud clusters, currently supporting OpenStack.
+Future versions will support additional cloud providers.

 BiBiGrid uses Ansible to configure standard Ubuntu 20.04/22.04 LTS as well as Debian 11 cloud images.
 Depending on your configuration BiBiGrid